 Figure 4(c) illustrates the second proposed approach.
-This model conditions both the generator and the discriminator in the CSG model on the soft emotional labels of the speaking turn parametrized with the 6D vector explained in Section 3.1.
-Compared with the CSG-Emo-Adapted model, this model better utilizes the IEMOCAP corpus, since all the segments are used, including the turns without consensus.
+This model conditions both the generator and the discriminator in the CSG model on the soft emotional labels of the speaking turn parametrized with the 6D vector explained in Section 3.1 (see variable e in Fig. 4(c)).
+Compared with the CSG-Emo-Adapted model, this model better utilizes the IE-MOCAP corpus, since all the segments are used, including the turns without consensus.
 The relationship between emotion and orofacial movements are assumed to be captured by the discriminator.
-We use real lip trajectories which are uncoupled with the acoustic and emotional features as fake samples.
+We use real lip trajectories which are uncoupled with the acoustic and emotional speech features as fake samples.
 This approach helps the discriminator to learn this kind of fake instances, forcing the generator to create orofacial sequences that not only are coupled with speech, but also convey the emotional state of the speaker.